-- "Electronic act" means an act committed through the use of a cellular telephone, computer, pager, personal communication device, or other electronic communication device. - "Harassment, intimidation, or bullying" means either of the following: - Any intentional written, verbal, electronic, or physical act that a student has exhibited toward another particular student more than once and the behavior both: - Causes mental or physical harm to the other student; and - Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student. - Violence within a dating relationship. - "Harassment, intimidation, or bullying" also means electronically transmitted acts i.e., by Internet, social media/network, blog, cell phone, personal digital assistance (PDA), wireless hand-held device, or other electronic communication device, that a student has exhibited toward another particular student more than once and the behavior both: - Causes mental or physical harm to the other student; and - Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student. - In evaluating whether conduct constitutes harassment, intimidation, or bullying, special attention should be paid to the words chosen and the actions taken, whether such conduct occurred in front of others or was communicated to others, how the offender interacted with the victim, and the motivation, either admitted or appropriately inferred.
-Accordingly, what may constitute harassment, intimidation, or bullying in one circumstance might not constitute such in another.
-As in all disciplinary matters, the School will make this determination utilizing its sole and absolute educational discretion and judgment.

-Types of Conduct

-Harassment, intimidation, and bullying can include many different behaviors including, but not limited to, overt intent to ridicule, humiliate, or intimidate another student.
+"Electronic act" means an act committed through the use of a cellular or other telephone, computer, pager, personal communication device, or other electronic communication device.
+"Harassment, intimidation, or bullying" means either of the following:

+• Any intentional written, verbal, electronic, or physical act that a student has exhibited toward another particular student more than once and the behavior both:

+o Causes mental or physical harm to the other student; and

+o Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student.

+• Violence within a dating relationship.

+• "Harassment, intimidation, or bullying" also means electronically transmitted acts i.e., by Internet, social media/network, blog, cell phone, personal digital assistance (PDA), wireless hand-held device, or other electronic communication device, that a student has exhibited toward another particular student more than once and the behavior both:

+- o Causes mental or physical harm to the other student; and - o Causes mental or physical harm to the other student; and o Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student.

+In evaluating whether conduct constitutes harassment, intimidation, or bullying, special attention should be paid to the words chosen and the actions taken, whether such conduct occurred in front of others or was communicated to others, how the offender interacted with the victim, and the motivation, either admitted or appropriately inferred.
+What may constitute harassment, intimidation, or bullying in one circumstance might not constitute such in another.
+As in all disciplinary matters, the School will make this determination utilizing its professional and educational discretion and judgment.
+Types of Conduct Harassment, intimidation, and bullying can include many different behaviors including, but not limited to, overt intent to ridicule, humiliate, or intimidate another student.

 Examples of conduct that could constitute prohibited behaviors include:

-- 1. Engaging in unsolicited and offensive or insulting behavior; - ii.
-Physical violence and/or attacks; - iii.
-Threats, taunts, and intimidation through words and/or gestures; - IV.
-Extortion, damage, or stealing of money and/or possessions; - V. Exclusion from the peer group or spreading rumors; and - vi.
-Repetitive and hostile behavior with the intent to harm others through the use of information and communication technologies, computers, cell phones, other electronic devices, the Internet, online websites, blogs, or social media/networks (also known as "cyber-bullying").
-Examples of cyber-bullying include, but are not limited to, the following: - 1.
-Posting slurs on the Internet, websites, blogs, or social media/networks; - 2.
-Sending abusive or threatening instant messages, text messages, emails, or other communications through the Internet, websites, blogs, or social media/networks; - 3.
-Taking embarrassing photographs of students and posting them online or otherwise distributing them; and - Using the Internet, websites, blogs, social media/networks, or electronic communication devices to impersonate another individual or circulate gossip or rumors to other students.
+- Engaging in unsolicited and offensive or insulting behavior; - Physical violence and/or attacks; - Threats, taunts, and intimidation through words and/or gestures; - Extortion, damage, or stealing of money and/or possessions; - · Exclusion from the peer group or spreading rumors; and o Posting slurs on the Internet, websites, blogs, or social media/networks;

+• Repetitive and hostile behavior with the intent to harm others through the use of information and communication technologies, computers, cell phones, other electronic devices, the Internet, online websites, blogs, or social media/networks (also known as "cyber-bullying").
+Examples of cyber-bullying include, but are not limited to, the following:

+o Sending abusive or threatening instant messages, text messages, emails, or other communications through the Internet, websites, blogs, or social media/networks;

+o Taking embarrassing photographs of students and posting them online or otherwise distributing them; and o Using the Internet, websites, blogs, social media/networks, or electronic communication devices to impersonate another individual or circulate gossip or rumors to other students.